4est-is-Forrest/square-iron/content/docs/about/role-experience.md

 #### _Natural Language Processing_

 Early into 2019, I began experimenting with the new Python library, Flair.
-It provided a convenient set of tools build, train, test and improve NLP models.
+It provided a convenient set of tools to build, train, test and improve NLP models.

-Recently, I've started utilizing Flair with better practices in mind, particularly sanitizing data and using binary labels.
-My hope is to make a combination of reliable models and past data to filter designate various conclusions about any given email a help desk would receive.
+Recently, I've started utilizing Flair with better practices in mind than when I started, particularly sanitizing data and using binary labels.
+My hope is to create a combination of reliable models to coincide with a few compilations of past data statistics in order to make reliable and multiple conclusions about any given email a help desk would receive.

-While my current tools I've written handle 90% of the labor (email to ticket conversion) they still rely on humans to either check the argument predictions or fill in arguments themselves.
-My overall goal is reduce that 10% as much as I can while producing something that might be useful across the organization.
+While my current tools I've written handle 90% of the labor (email to ticket conversion process itself) they still rely on humans to either check the argument predictions or fill in the arguments themselves.
+My overall goal is reduce (perhaps eliminate) that remaining 10% as much as I can while creating an automatic process to build this custom system for any help desk across our organization.

 #### _Flask & Jinja2_